BdEINSALyon/perm-maker/README.md

 # Perm Maker
 Small Java app to help us organize our duty periods.

+## WARNING
+This application DOES NOT SAVE anything.
+It will may be added in a future version.

 ## How to use ?
 ### Launch
 #### Linux and OS X